What Are Burners & Stingers?

-- numbness, weakness, or a tingling feeling (pins and needles) in the shoulder or arm
+- clumsiness or weakness in the hand or arm

 - a warm sensation in the affected area